djfusco/hax-ai-interface/README.md

 mitochondria and produces approximately 36-38 ATP molecules..."
 ```

+**💡 Pro Tip:** Always include phrases like "from my textbook", "using my resources", or "from my course materials" to get detailed, resource-based content!

 #### Step 4: Continue Building Course Content
 ```
-You: "Add a page about photosynthesis"
+You: "Add a page about photosynthesis FROM MY BIOLOGY RESOURCES"
 AI: ✅ Uses your uploaded biology resources as primary source
     ✅ Creates detailed content about light-dependent reactions, Calvin cycle, and chloroplast structure

-You: "Create a lesson about DNA replication"
+You: "Create a lesson about DNA replication USING MY TEXTBOOK"
 AI: ✅ Pulls from your genetics textbook chapters
     ✅ Includes proper terminology: DNA polymerase, Okazaki fragments, etc.
 ```